toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "A glitch?
 What do you mean, 'a glitch'?"

-The gavel banged and Mannis exploded from court, jaw rigid, shoulders hunched low like the All American wrestler he'd been at Yale.
+The gavel banged and Mannis exploded from court, jaw rigid, shoulders hunched low like the All-American wrestler he'd been at Yale.
 His heart tick-tick-ticked, keeping a steady beat, the only part of him that was calm.

 On the courthouse steps, the DNI stepped on Mannis's toe.